Sandbox

 There are several situations that have the potential to affect your pay.
 Each is very unique and should be viewed individually.
 The following are some general guidelines to assist with determining how your pay is calculated.
 Please note that we guarantee that you will be paid for every day worked, unless we have called you and ended care for a family.

-The government pays Provider Support Funding and infant care incentives to the agency one month after the care was provided. (i.e. you will be paid in March for February hours and infant care.)
+The government pays Provider Support Funding to the agency one month after the care was provided. (i.e. you will be paid in March for February hours and infant care.)

 Full Time Pre-School Children